 ACA goes beyond basic requirements for health, cleanliness, and food service into specific areas of programming, including camp staff from director through counselors, emergency management plans, health care, and management.
 ACA applies separate standards for activities such as waterfront, horseback riding, and adventure and travel.

 - Staff-to-camper ratios that are appropriate for different age groups

 - Goals for camp activities that are developmentally based

 - Emergency transportation available at all times

 - First-aid facilities and trained staff available when campers are present

 ACA accreditation standards requires an annual criminal background check on all seasonal staff and a criminal background check at least once every five years.
 They also require an annual check of the National Sex Offender Public website and an annual voluntary disclosure statement which attest to the nonconviction of violent crimes again children.
 When talking to a camp director as you consider enrolling your child, ask what the screening process for that camp includes.

-What the ACA Accreditation Standards Mean to You and Your Child
+What the ACA Accreditation Standards Mean to You & Your Child

 ACA Accreditation serves as an assurance to families that our camp cares enough to submit to a transparent, thorough review of our entire operation.
 Our goal is to provide parents with as much information about our camp, to reassure your choice in a camp.
 Our voluntary participation in the professional development and accreditation process of the American Camp Association demonstrates our commitment to providing you and your child with the best possible camp experience.